milcent/benford_py/README.md

 ```
 For a quick start, please go to the [Demo notebook](https://github.com/milcent/benford_py/blob/master/Demo.ipynb), in which I show examples on how to run the tests with the SPY (S&P 500 ETF) daily returns.

-I will be adding information about the tests already available and also documentation.

-I've been testing it in Python 2 and 3, and in Linux (Ubuntu), Windows and Mac, so feel free to file a bug report if you run into some trouble.
+It has been a long time since I last tested it in Python 2.
+The death clock is ticking, so officially it is for Python 3 now.
+It should work on Linux, Windows and Mac, but please file a bug report if you run into some trouble.

-Also, if you have some nice data set that we can run these tests on, send it over an I will dedicate a jupyter notebook to it.
+Also, if you have some nice data set that we can run these tests on, let'us try it.

 Thanks!